 If you want to give birth at home, The CNS (National Health Fund) does not cover the medical costs, however extra possibilities like reclaiming midwife costs could work depending on if you have a private insurer and what their regulations are.
 Call your insurer to confirm what will and will not be covered during a home birth.

 If home births are something of an interest, but the thought of being too distant from medical help is a concern, consider a birth house.
 Birth houses, birth hotels or birthing centres is a healthcare centre with delivery nurses, midwives and obstetricians to facilitate births in a natural home environment.
 Birthing tubs, queen-size beds, having family in the room, and the freedom to move around are encouraging aspects that hospital births usually do not have.
 For insurance, while the Caisse Nationale Sante (CNS) coverage still depends on the case, the European Health Assurance covers home births for those who work at European institutions.

-Hospital births are by far the most common method of giving birth in Luxembourg, and there are four maternity hospital wards to consider.
-All delivery nurses are trained midwives, and when the time comes your labour bed doubles as a delivery bed in your private room.
-Women who have a hospital birth in Luxembourg generally stay three to four days, although some women are discharged earlier and a midwife comes to their home up to the fourth day after birth.
-Should a caesarean section be necessary, the hospitals will extend your stay to four to seven days for the extra needed care and attention.
-Generally your obstetrician or gynaecologist is already working with a certain hospital, which include:
+Hospital births are by far the most common method of giving birth in Luxembourg and there are four maternity hospital wards to consider.
+All delivery nurses are trained midwives, and when the time comes your labor bed doubles as a delivery bed in your private room.
+Women who have a hospital birth in Luxembourg generally stay three to four days.

 - Luxembourg City: the Maternité Grande Duchesse Charlotte (CHL) and the Clinique Privée Docteur Bohler